Understanding Data Types: First-Party, Second-Party, and Third-Party Explained

 Data breaches or mishandling risks are common.

 The solution is to set up clear data-sharing agreements.
-Ensure regulators, such as the General Data Protection Regulation (GDPR), are involved here.
+Ensure regulations, such as the General Data Protection Regulation (GDPR), are taken into account.
 The boundaries should define data ownership, usage limits, and security protocols.

 Businesses outsource third-party data from companies selling customer information.